-Scholars will not use disruptive words such as foul language, bullying terms, and deliberately offtopic words, to get in the way of their learning.
+Scholars will not use disruptive words such as foul language, bullying terms, and deliberately off-topic words, to get in the way of their learning.

-Scholars will not be defiant or refuse to do classroom work because it affects their learning and safety.
+Scholars will not be defiant or refuse to do classroom work because it affects their learning andsafety.

-MPCS staff/administration will initiate the following disciplinary measures when scholars break the above rules:

-MPCS also adheres to California Educational Code Law when it comes to scholar discipline and safety.
+MPCS staff/administration follows a progressive discipline policy when scholars break the above rules.MPCS also adheres to California Educational Code Law when it comes to scholar disciplineand safety.
 Suspension and expulsion procedures will be followed according to California Educational Code Law and/or as listed in the Manzanita Charter Board policies in the suspension/expulsion section.